 SERVE.
 Continue cooking bread pieces, adding more butter when needed.
-Serve with warm syrup.
+Lastly, serve with warm syrup.

 French Toast is commonly served with syrup like this delicious Buttermilk Syrup.
-As delicious as that is there are so many other choices.
-Especially for sticks that are just asking to be dipped.
-Here a few favorites:
+As delicious as that is, there are so many other choices—especially for french toast sticks that are just asking to be dipped.
+Here a few of our dipping favorites:

 Storing + Freezing

-Leftovers: STORE the toast in an airtight container within two hours of cooking it.
+STORE leftover french toast sticks in an airtight container within two hours of cooking it.
 It can be refrigerated for 3-4 days or frozen for 1-2 months.

 If you want to FREEZE the sticks you’ll need to flash freeze them first.
 Arrange the sticks in a single layer on a baking pan.
 Then, freeze for 2-3 hours or until solid.
 Transfer the toast to an airtight freezer safe container.

 Single servings can be reheated in the microwave or toaster oven.
-To reheat several at a time arrange the desired amount on a baking sheet.
-Preheat the oven to 375°F bake the sticks for 5-8 minutes or until hot.
+Or, reheat several at a time by arranging the desired amount on a baking sheet.
+Then, preheat the oven to 375°F bake the french toast sticks for 5-8 minutes or until hot.

 For More French Toast Recipes, try: